pbaezr/olduitable/README.md

 1. The procedures to insert and delete columns aren't very elegant and can be quite inefficient compared to `addColumn` and `moveColumn` methods, because, basically, a new data with empty columns is assigned in the table (and with it, renderers, editors, etc.), however they are the easiest way to maintain order in the columns, by matching the indices in the view with the model.
 In this sense, if shorcuts are used, avoid keep the left or right arrow keys pressed for a long time, it can produce a very poor performance.

-1. The drag in the headers with the `ctrl` key + mouse combination was not implemented.
+1. The drag in the headers with the <kbd>Ctrl</kbd> key + mouse combination was not implemented.
 It'll make the highlighted headers doesn't match the selection of the table (particularly for the row header, that is other javax.swing.JTable object).

 1. If we drag the scroll bars directly, specially for the horizontal bar, would see a bit of delay between the renderers of the headers and the table's body.
 This is probably because every time the view changes, the components of the jscrollpane are repainted.
 The solution for this is …..??